There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 I have already mentioned the fact that there were two main storylines in this movie.
 One was about Max and his mission to protect the boy, and the other was about Snowball and his superhero endeavor.
 I have also already mentioned my issues with the latter.
 These two storylines were very different, and there was no reason to connect them, other than to force Max and Snowball into the same story.

 Unfortunately, that was exactly what the filmmakers did, and I do not think it worked.
 With this shift, the filmmakers shifted attention from Max’s storyline to randomly include him in Snowball’s storyline.
 However, Snowball’s storyline still felt very much irrelevant, and I do not understand the point in shifting Max’s story in this direction.
 His story felt more relevant, which made it more entertaining, because I connected with it.
 Connecting the two felt forced, it felt unnecessary, and it made Snowball feel incompetent, and not in a good, comedic sort of way.

 Pro: Rooster (+3pts)

 Max wanted and needed to be a protector.
 Unfortunately, his size and breed prevented him from naturally filling that role.
 Rooster was the embodiment of everything that Max was not, and I enjoyed seeing Max coming face to face with that.
 How did Max deal with it?
 You will have to see the movie to find out, but I enjoyed seeing the character of Rooster force Max down that path of character development.

 Con: The Antagonist (-3pts)

 The primary antagonist of this movie was the villain of Snowball’s storyline, because it was really the environment that served as the antagonist of Max’s storyline.
 Snowball's antagonist was an entertainer that abused animals.
-He was a pretty cut and dry, one-dimensional character, but this was not the main thing about the character that I had issue with.
+He was a pretty cut and dry, one-dimensional character, but this was not the main thing about the character that I took issue with.
 Sure, he was written poorly in the sense that he was a one-note, generic, and forgettable character, but he was also illogical.